How to manage Hypothyroidism - 5 Natural Remedies

-- IODINE - The thyroid requires iodine, a trace mineral, to synthesize sufficient amounts of thyroid hormone, and studies show that even mild iodine deficiencies can lead to thyroid problems.
+Iodine is essential to manage hypothyroidism.
+The thyroid requires iodine, a trace mineral, to synthesise sufficient amounts of thyroid hormone, and studies show that even mild iodine deficiencies can lead to thyroid problems.

 Food sources: The best way to get iodine kick is by sprinkling iodised salt into food.
 Other than iodized salt, the richest source of natural iodine is seaweed.
 You can also add milk, yogurt, paneer and eggs to your daily diet.

-- FIBER - Fiber foods help with digestive health, it also improves heart health, balance blood sugar levels, and supports a healthy weight by making you feel fuller.
+Fiber-rich foods help with digestive health, it also improves heart health, balances blood sugar levels, and supports a healthy weight by making you feel fuller.
 Getting enough fiber is good, but too much can complicate hypothyroidism treatment as excess fiber can interfere with the absorption of thyroid hormone replacement drugs.
 People with hypothyroidism may have digestive difficulties, so aim for 30–40 grams of fiber daily.